-Much of my research is focused on developing new insights on the agency, decision-making processes, and survival of refugees, internally displaced peoples, and others affected by violent state conflict.
+Through my research, I seek to develop new insights on the agency, decision-making processes, and survival of refugees, internally displaced peoples, and others affected by violent state conflict.
 I use tools of geography and remote sensing—map making, satellite image analysis from local to global scales, and machine learning—to connect patterns of environmental condition, land use, and climate change to processes of conflict, displacement, and resilience.

-At Oregon State University, I teach GIScience, remote sensing, and critical geospatial science, and a graduate research seminar, The Geography of Survival.
+At Oregon State University, I teach GIScience, satellite remote sensing methods and applications, critical geospatial science, and a graduate research seminar, The Geography of Survival.